-There's nothing quite like an afternoon connecting with nature, while riding on the back of a horse.
+There's nothing quite like an afternoon connecting with nature while riding on the back of a horse.
 In Chatham-Kent you can do just that by taking advantage of one hour long guided trail rides along the 17 acres of groomed woodland trails at TJ Stables.
-You don't even have to have had previous riding experience, you just have be 8 years of age and up.
+You don't even have to have had previous riding experience, as long as you're over the age of eight.

 TJ Stables Woodland Trails operates seasonally from May through October/November, weather dependent, but indoor arena riding is available year round.
 Lessons are also available for a variety of ages.
 Another options for horse lovers of all ages is a family tour, which include pony rides, and a petting farm visit with a tour of the land to table area with Farmer John, including a stop at the hen house.